MrBartusek/SotLedger/README.md

 To retrieve your token you can use [EditThisCookie](http://www.editthiscookie.com) extension.
 To provide it to program, create `token.txt` file and paste token introit.

 ## ☠️ Usage
+When you are inside project directory you can type:
 ```sh
 node start
 ```